• Author: J.D. Salinge;

 The main protagonist and also the narrator is a sixteen-year old kid, a native New Yorker named Holden Caulfield.
 Through conditions that tend to rule out adult, secondhand description, he quits his prep school in Pennsylvania to embark into an underground existence in New York City for three days.
 The boy himself is at once too simple and too complex for us to make any final comment about him or his story.
 Perhaps the safest thing we can say about Holden is that he was born in the world not just strongly attracted to beauty but, almost, hopelessly impaled on it.

 There are many voices in this novel: children's voices, adult voices, underground voices-but Holden's voice is the most eloquent of all.
 Transcending his own vernacular, yet remaining marvelously faithful to it, he issues a perfectly articulated cry of mixed pain and pleasure.
 However, like most lovers and clowns and poets of the higher orders, he keeps most of the pain to, and for, himself.
 The pleasure he gives away, or sets aside, with all his heart.
 It is there for the reader who can handle it to keep.

-Use the link in the box to free download J.D.
-Salinger - The Catcher in the Rye PDF eBook
+Free download J.D.
+Salinger's The Catcher in the Rye PDF eBook:

 → Download here ←